BigBadBleuCheese/SignalREST/README.md

 ['examplehub']
 ```

-If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connect/` request.
-If a connection with the specified connection was already in progress, the response will be in the same form as the `/connections/[CONNECTION ID]/events/` request.
+If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connect/` request (a JSON string containing the connection ID).
+If a connection with the specified connection was already in progress, the response will be in the same form as the `/connections/[CONNECTION ID]/events/` request (an array of SignalR event broadcasts).